crd230/crd230.github.io/lab0.md

 ## [1] "hello world"
 ```

 "hello world" is a character and R recognizes characters only if there are quotes around it.
-This brings us to the topic of basic data types in R.  There are three basic data types in R: character, logical, and numeric (there are two others - complex and raw - but we won't cover them because they are rarely used).
+This brings us to the topic of basic data types in R.  There are four basic data types in R: character, logical, numeric, and factors (there are two others - complex and raw - but we won't cover them because they are rarely used).

 * **Character** - used to represent string values in R.  We saw this above with "hello world".
 Anything with quotes will be interpreted as a character.
-Another example of a character is the state you live in.
 * **Logical** - takes on two values: FALSE or TRUE.
 Logicals are usually constructed with comparison operators, which we'll go through more carefully in Lab 2.
 Think of a logical as the answer to a question like "Is this value greater than (lower than/equal to) this other value?"
 * **Numeric** - separated into two types: integer and double.
 The distinction between integers and doubles is usually not important.
 R treats numerics as doubles by default because it is a less restrictive data type.
+* **Factors** - Think of a factor as a categorical variable.
+It is sort of like a character, but not really.
+It is actually a numeric code with character-valued levels.
+Think of a character as a true string and a factor as a set of categories represented as characters.
+We'll revisit factors when we get to running regression models in R.

 A special value used across all data types is NA.
 The value NA indicates a missing value.
 Doubles also use other special values, in particular to handle problematic values after division.
 R spits out `-Inf` and `Inf` when dividing a negative and positive value by 0, respectively, and `NaN` when dividing 0 by 0.